 Common polite expressions such as "good morning", "thank you" and "I'm sorry".

-Distinction between long and short vowels: for example, the distinctions between “cut” and “coat” To help English learners practice pronunciation issues related to vowels, go to Pronunciation Practice.
+Distinction between long and short vowels: for example, the distinctions between "cut" and "coat" and "cat".
+To help English learners practice pronunciation issues related to vowels, go to Pronunciation Practice.

 Sounds not made in the learners' first languages, such as those listed under Pronunciation Issues.